Can I Get a Reverse Mortgage with Bad Credit?

 The Impact of Credit on Reverse Mortgage Eligibility

-The good news is that having bad credit does not automatically disqualify you from obtaining a reverse mortgage.
-Unlike traditional mortgages, reverse mortgages do not have strict credit score requirements.
-Here are some key points to consider:
+Having bad credit does not automatically disqualify you from obtaining a reverse mortgage.
+Unlike traditional mortgages, reverse mortgages don't have strict credit score requirements.
+Here's how credit affects your reverse mortgage application:

-• Financial Assessment: While credit scores are not a primary factor, lenders do conduct a financial assessment to ensure that you can meet the obligations of the loan.
-This includes maintaining the property, paying property taxes, and homeowners insurance.
-The assessment looks at your payment history, income sources such as Social Security, pensions and any outstanding debts.
+While credit scores aren't a primary factor, lenders conduct a financial assessment to ensure you can meet ongoing property obligations.
+This includes reviewing your payment history, income sources and existing debts.

-If concerns exist, the lender may establish a Life Expectancy Set Aside (LESA), which reserves a portion of the loan proceeds to pay taxes and insurance on your behalf.
+If the financial assessment raises concerns about your ability to pay property taxes and insurance the lender may establish a Life Expectancy Set Aside, reserving a portion of the loan proceeds to pay these obligations on your behalf throughout the loan.

 Credit Issues That Are Allowed for Reverse Mortgages

-• Low credit scores (including scores in the 500s)
+- Low credit scores including scores in the 500s and below

 Reverse Mortgage After Bankruptcy or Foreclosure